httung12303/xmpp-demo/README.md

 This attribute is also **mandatory** in an IQ stanza.

-## **Interaction between entities**
+### **2.2 Interaction between hosts**

 Since XMPP is used for Instant messaging, the interaction is generally dependent on the usage.
 There is no standard where the client connects to server and says _'HELO server '_ and server response with _'200 Hello client'_.
 The programmer decides this interaction.

+Stanzas are can be sent directly from client to client (i.e conversations) or via server (in the case of chat rooms).

-## **Application overview**
+## **3 Application overview**

+We modify the protocol for our needs, so it makes sense to first have a look at what this application do.

-Our application consists of 2 components: **server** and **client**.
-Each client will simulate an IoT device that controls the environment of a room, including its temperature, humidity and brightness based on the time of that room.
+Our application consists of 2 components: **server** and **client**:

+  - Each client will simulate an IoT device that controls the environment of a room, including its temperature, humidity and brightness based on the time of that room.

-Periodically, these clients send their status to server.
+  - Periodically, these clients send their status to server.
 Server receives these information and stores them in a MySQL database.

-Also, clients sometimes send queries about the recommended status of the rooms.
-Upon receiving the query, server immediately response with the recommendation, which we will store in our database.
-Finally, server checks the last update time stamp of clients in the database and remove them if they have not updated after a certain amount of time.
+  - Clients send queries about the recommended status of the rooms based on their time (which differs between clients).
+  - Upon receiving the query, server immediately responses with the recommendation, which we store in our database.
+  - Server checks the last update time stamp of clients in the database and remove them if they have not updated after a certain amount of time.

-## **Our XMPP protocol**
+## **4 Our XMPP protocol**

 Now that you have a decent understanding of the protocol and what the application looks like, let's discuss the version of XMPP that I mentioned at the beginning of this article.